obrailovska/Flight-Search/README.md

 ## Contribution
-Made by Olga Brailovska, Charlotte Dean, and Boris Habimana
+Made by Olha Brailovska, Charlotte Dean, and Boris Habimana